Skip to Content

 • A notarized letter can be submitted if you did not teach on your New Mexico license(s) during the life of the license(s).

-• Note: The earliest you can renew same level license is January of the expiring year.
+• Note: The earliest you can renew a same-level license is January of the expiring year.

 • If the educator does not have additional valid licenses on file, then must register for background/fingerprints for “Teacher Licensure”.